vertigoner/Mbed-Air-Hockey/index.md

 ## Networking Behind the Scenes

 Websockets were used extensively for streaming data in real time between the game server, connected browser clients, and the two controller servers.
-The controller server talks to the mbed controllers via a seriall connection at a 9600 baud rate.
+The controller server talks to the mbed controllers via a serial connection at a 9600 baud rate.

 ![Networking Block Diagram](https://raw.githubusercontent.com/vertigoner/Mbed-Air-Hockey/master/Untitled%20Diagram.png)